A geometric model for the derived category of gentle algebras: Homomorphisms in the derived category of a gentle algebra

-\begin{theorem}[Theorem 3.15 of \cite{ArnesenLakingPauksztello}] A basis of the space of morphisms from $\P_{(\sigma,\mu)}$ to $\P_{(\tau,\nu)}$ in $\cD^b(A-\MOD)$ is given by all graph maps, quasi-graph maps, singleton single maps and singleton double maps in $\cD^b(A-\MOD)$. \end{theorem}
+\begin{theorem} A Schauder basis of the space of morphisms from $\P_{(\sigma,\mu)}$ to $\P_{(\tau,\nu)}$ in $\Dfd{A}$ is given by all graph maps, quasi-graph maps, singleton single maps and singleton double maps.
+That is, every morphism $\P_{(\sigma,\mu)}$ to $\P_{(\tau,\nu)}$ is the unique but possibly infinite $k$-linear combination of basis elements. \end{theorem} \begin{proof} The proof is a generalisation of the proof in the ungraded case and is found in Appendix \ref{AppendixMorphisms}. \end{proof} We refer to Appendix \ref{AppendixMorphisms} for the precise sense in which such infinite linear combinations exist.

 \begin{definition} The basis described in Theorem \ref{theo::ALP-basis} will be called the \emph{standard basis}. \end{definition}